TL;DR

 Other valuable features to look out for are:

-- Waiver of Premium: For a small extra cost, this add-on will cover your policy premiums if you are unable to work for a prolonged period due to illness or injury (usually after a deferred period of 3-6 months).
+- Waiver of Premium: For a small extra cost, this add-on may cover your policy premiums if you are unable to work for a prolonged period due to illness or injury (usually after a deferred period of 3-6 months).

 Beyond the Basics: Other Protection Policies to Consider